This post contains affiliate links. Please see our disclosure policy.

 • Make the Peach Pie Filling: Add diced peaches, sugars, lemon juice, vanilla, cinnamon, and nutmeg to a medium sauce pan over medium heat.
 Cook for 6 minutes.
 It will be quite bubbly.
 Stir the corn starch and water together in a small bowl and stir into the peach mixture.
 Cook for 1 minute, then remove from the heat immediately and transfer to a medium bowl to cool completely in the fridge.

-• Make the Maple Cupcakes: Preheat your oven to 350° F. In a large mixing bowl, beat the butter with an electric mixer on high speed until creamed.
-Add the brown sugar and mix until well creamed with the butter.
-Add the egg whites and mix until just combined.
+• Make the Cupcakes: Preheat your oven to 350° F. In a large mixing bowl, beat the butter with an electric mixer on high speed until creamed, about 30 seconds.
+Add the oil and beat for 1 minute with the butter.
+Add the sugars and beat on high for 2 full minutes.
+Add the egg whites, 2 at a time, and then the last one, mixing on medium high speed for 45 seconds after each addition.
 Add the vanilla and sour cream and mix until just combined.
-Add the dry ingredients slowly with the mixer running on low, and mix until just incorporated and the last streaks of flour disappear into the batter.
-Add the milk in the same way.
-The batter will be semi runny.
+Add the dry ingredients slowly with the mixer running on low, and mix until just a few streaks of flour remain, then add the milk and mix on low until just combined.
+Fold in any stray bits of flour with a spatula.

 • Bake: Line cupcake tins with papers, and fill each about 2/3 full with cupcake batter.
-Bake for 15-20 minutes.
+Bake for 14-20 minutes.
 The tops will be set when lightly touched and a toothpick inserted into the center with moist crumbs – not wet batter.
 Let cupcakes cool in the pan a few minutes, then let cool completely on a cooling rack.

 • Assemble the Cupcakes: Use a teaspoon to remove the centers of the cupcakes.
 Add 1-2 tsp of the peach pie filling to each cupcake, and top with the frosting.
 Frost your cupcakes with a butter knife, offset spatula, or piping bag and tip.
 See blog post for notes about the piping tip I used.